CybotAS/CookiebotWP/readme.txt

 Whether the free plan can suffice or you need a premium plan, depends on two things:

 **1. The size of your website, i.e. the number of subpages on your website.**
 In other words, you cannot choose whether you want a free plan or a premium plan, as this is determined by the amount of subpages on your website.
-You can [get a quote](https://www.cookiebot.com/en/quote-input/) to see what plan you need for your website.
+You can [get a quote](https://www.cookiebot.com/goto/quote-input/) to see what plan you need for your website.

 **2. Your necessities, as the free plan does not include all features available in the premium plans.** The free plan does not include customization of banner and cookies declaration, multiple languages, e-mail reports, data-export, geo location, bulk consent, consent statistics, internal domain alias for development, test and staging.

-If more than 100 subpages are found during the initial website scan, you will be given a one-month trial free of Cookiebot with full functionality.
+If more than 100 subpages are found during the initial website scan, you will be given a free one-month trial of Cookiebot with full functionality.

-See all details of [Cookiebot plans and pricing](https://www.cookiebot.com/en/pricing/).
+See all details of [Cookiebot plans and pricing](https://www.cookiebot.com/goto/pricing/).

 ### What does Cookiebot count as pages?
 Your pricing plan is dependent on the number of subpages we have detected on your website.